Alfresco/alfresco-ng2-components/docs/release-notes/RelNote300.md

 Please refer to the [Alfresco issue tracker](https://issues.alfresco.com/jira/projects/ADF/issues/ADF-581?filter=allopenissues) for other known issues in this release.
 If you have any questions about the release, please contact us using [Gitter](https://gitter.im/Alfresco/alfresco-ng2-components).

-Thanks to the whole application team and the amazing Alfresco community for the hard work
+Thanks to the whole application team and the amazing Alfresco community for the hard work.